A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

-In this work, we consider constrained single-period dynamic assortment planning problems, focusing on developing provable approximate algorithms.
+In this work, we consider constrained dynamic assortment planning problems, focusing on developing fast algorithms with approximation guarantees.
 Dynamic assortment optimization problems vary across operating environments.
-In brick-and-mortar retail, once the initial inventory decisions are made, every customer entering the store sees all the available products, and assortment changes sporadically \citep{aouad2018greedy, aouad2019approximation}.
-Conversely, online platforms make it easy to provide real-time personalized assortments from available products \citep{bai2022coordinated}.
-We distinguish these two settings as the \emph{dynamic assortment optimization problem} (\textsc{da}) and \emph{dynamic assortment optimization with personalization problem} (\textsc{dap}), respectively.
-The existing algorithmic approaches for \textsc{da} and \textsc{dap} are quite different.
-For \textsc{dap}, when the number of customers is known, there is a natural LP relaxation that serves as a good (fluid) approximation for the expected revenue in the stochastic consumption process.
-In particular, one can optimize the LP objective, leading to a considerably simpler problem while losing a constant factor in the approximation guarantee \citep{bai2022coordinated}.
-However, for \textsc{da}, where we are not allowed to change the assortments manually, no strong fluid relaxation was known (to the best of our knowledge).
-Existing algorithms directly optimize the expected revenue that appears hard to evaluate exactly, which use Monte Carlo sampling to estimate objective value and use computationally intensive enumerative procedures to identify the approximate inventory solutions \citep{aouad2018greedy, aouad2022stability}.
-These challenges highlight the complexities of the \textsc{da} problem and the pressing need for more scalable and efficient algorithmic solutions.
-Additionally, this raises the intriguing question of whether a unified approximation framework could effectively solve both problems.
+In brick and mortar retail, once the initial inventory decisions are made, every customer entering the store sees all available products, and the assortment changes sporadically \citep{aouad2018greedy, aouad2019approximation}.
+In contrast, online platforms can easily provide a personalized assortment of available products to each customer \citep{bai2022coordinated}.
+We refer to these two settings as the \emph{dynamic assortment optimization problem} (\textsc{da}) and \emph{dynamic assortment optimization with personalization problem} (\textsc{dap}), respectively.

+The existing algorithmic approaches for \textsc{da} and \textsc{dap} differ significantly.
+In a nutshell, for \textsc{dap}, there is a natural linear programming (LP) relaxation that serves as a good (fluid) approximation for the expected revenue of the stochastic consumption process when the total number of customers is known. \cite{bai2022coordinated} show that focusing on this relaxation leads to a considerably simpler optimization problem, albeit at the cost of losing a constant factor in the approximation guarantee.
+However, for \textsc{da}, where changing the assortment is not allowed, no similar relaxation is known, to the best of our knowledge.
+Existing algorithms for \textsc{da} directly optimize the expected total revenue.
+These algorithms employ Monte Carlo sampling and dynamic programming to estimate the objective value, combined with (highly non-trivial) computationally intensive enumerative procedures to identify good solutions \citep{aouad2018greedy, aouad2022stability}.
+This highlights the complexities of the \textsc{da} problem and the pressing need for faster algorithmic solutions.
+Perhaps more importantly, this raises the intriguing question of whether a unified approximation framework could be used to obtain provably good solutions for both \textsc{da} and \textsc{dap}.